martyr-deepin/deepin-terminal-gtk/README.md

 # Deepin Terminal

-This is default terminal emulation application for Deepin  (**This repository is no longer maintained by the official Deepin team).
+This is the old default terminal emulation application for Deepin  (**This repository is no longer maintained by the official Deepin team).
 Welcome to the [new terminal](https://github.com/linuxdeepin/deepin-terminal).**

 ## Disclaimer:

-**This repository is no longer maintained by the official Deepin team; however, it is loved by the community:
-This repository is no longer maintained by the official deepin team; it is still loved by the community, so we at Decide to keep it, and let the community decide where it goes.**
+**This repository is no longer maintained by the official Deepin team; however, it is loved by the community, so we decided to keep it, and let the community decide where it goes.**

 ## Dependencies